Frank Abagnale: Relationship with the Federal Bureau of Investigation

 In 2002, Los Angeles Times journalist Bob Baker (1948–2015) reported that no FBI task force was set up to capture Abagnale.
-Despite his claims that he was living in the infamous Riverbend Apartments, supposedly eluding the FBI for one year as a pediatrician in suburban Atlanta, the newspaper report of Abagnale's arrest indicated he had been the area for only two days; local FBI agents responded to a tip that Abagnale was in a local hotel and arrested him there.
+Despite his claims that he was living in the infamous Riverbend Apartments, supposedly eluding the FBI for one year as a pediatrician in suburban Atlanta, the newspaper report of Abagnale's arrest indicated he had been in the area for only two days; local FBI agents responded to a tip that Abagnale was in a local hotel and arrested him there.
 In September 2022, retired FBI Agent Alan Brown obtained permission from FBI headquarters to discuss his arrest of Abagnale.
 Brown spoke to investigative journalist Javier Leiva and acknowledged that the Atlanta field office simply acted on a teletype request to pick Abagnale up at the Squire Inn, in Marietta, Georgia.
 In contrast to Abagnale's claims about escaping from the hotel, as depicted in the film, Brown stated that Abagnale was arrested in his room without incident.
 Brown also stated that he had no personal knowledge of Abagnale's arrests prior to 1970, and after 1970, when Abagnale was arrested in Friendswood, Texas.

 In the years following the release of Catch Me if You Can, Abagnale began claiming that he was granted a unique parole from the federal prison in Petersburg, Virginia, so that he could work for the bureau: "When the FBI took me out of prison, it was to do undercover work."
 Abagnale has claimed that the clandestine work was given to him directly by Clarence M. Kelley, who directed the FBI from 1973 to 1978.
 In his "Talks at Google" lecture, Abagnale claimed that because of his photographic memory, Kelley asked him to memorize the components of military hardware and infiltrate bases as a lieutenant.
 Abagnale describes Kelley's instructions this way: "Okay, you are a lieutenant in the army.
 You have been in the army this many years.
 Your expertise is this missile.
 I need you to learn all of this in two weeks, and I'm sending you to this base, and I want you to find out what's going on in this particular area."
 In the lecture, Abagnale also claims Kelley sent him on similar missions "as a scientist at a lab in New Mexico."

 Jerri Williams, a retired FBI agent who specialized in white-collar crime and fraud, spoke to investigative journalist Javier Leiva about these claims.
-Williams refuted Abagnale's claims of being tasked with clandestine operations directly by Kelley:
+Williams rejected Abagnale's claims of being tasked with clandestine operations directly by Kelley: